yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/qs-add.md

 1. Click **Create Cluster**.

 After you complete the wizard, YugabyteDB Managed bootstraps and provisions the cluster, and configures YugabyteDB.
 The process takes around 5 minutes.
+While you wait, you can optionally fill out a survey to customize your getting started experience.

 When the cluster is ready, the cluster [Overview](../../cloud-monitor/overview/) is displayed.
 You now have a fully configured YugabyteDB cluster provisioned in YugabyteDB Managed.